ZiadHatab/two-port-single-line-propagation-constant/README.md

 This example showcase the usage of the tuner 8045P from Maury Microwave as a fix transmission line which has a sliding tuning element.
 We use the sliding tuner as the offset network and shift it in different locations and collect measurements.

 !['Depiction of the tuner 8045P as a fixed transmission line and the sliding element as the unknown network.'](images/tuner_8045P_with_cross_section.png)
-*Depiction of the tuner 8045P as a fixed transmission line and the sliding element as the unknown network.*
+*Depiction of the tuner 8045P as a fixed transmission line and the sliding element as the movable network.*

 In this example, I did the measurements with three different VNAs to showcase the repeatably of the method.
 Below is the plot of the relative effective dielectric constant and loss per unit length.